kardol123/Prufer/README.md

 # Prufer Model

-We use the deep learning model used by the xing-hu in her implememtation of the code summrization task.
-The original code is [avialeble here ](https://github.com/xing-hu/EMSE-DeepCom.git)
+We use the deep learning model used by the xing-hu in her implementation of the code summarization task.
+The original Code of xing-hu implementation is [available  here ](https://github.com/xing-hu/EMSE-DeepCom.git)

 # Model Training
 ```